 - Click Save.

-- Associate the super metric with an object so that vRealize Operations Manager calculates the super metrics for the target objects and displays it as a metric for the object type.
+- Associate the super metric with an object. vRealize Operations Manager calculates the super metric for the target objects and displays it as a metric for the object type.

 - In the Super Metrics workspace, select the super metric.